bptstbn/moviebot/README.md

 ## How to communicate with the chatbot

-First you can message the bot to tell him that you are here.

-"hi","Hey","sup","what's new? ","how have you been ", "how are you","someone here" ,"is anyone there?", "hello", "good day", "whats up", "whats good"

-If you want to leave say "bye" or something like that.

 ### Scenario 1 : get the release year of a movie

 - "In what year was Inception released?"